MariaReji03/python-tutorial/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aprilnovak/2023-06-27-wyse/HEAD)

 Click on the button above to get started!
-Once your binder has launched, click on the notebook `intro.ipynb` start the lesson.
+Once your binder has launched, click on the notebook `Introduction.ipynb` start the lesson.